 Usually, major websites will release information about the show as soon as official announcements are already set in place.
 When this happens, read what they have to say and take some notes.
 Compare each one if you have the time to see if they add up.

-If there are articles of interviews of directors, writers, and celebrities, read those articles as well so you can have a good idea what they have to say about their final work.
+If there are articles of interviews of directors, writers, and celebrities, read those articles as well so you can have a good idea of what they have to say about their final work.
 Of course, they will say they feel excited and all about the show–and that’s totally expected.

 Have a feel of the overall theme of the show.